miker704/Strife/patches2.md

     - Moved Refresh Loading Screen to a more organized folder.
     - Added refresh loading screen that spawns a random loading screen style and animation upon hitting refresh anywhere within the app by hitting F5 or hitting the browser refresh button.
+    - In Order to reduce unnecessary re-rendering due to injection of multiple server members via passing dmserver members as an invite instead of re-rendering for each message create for each member (Welcome @username to server_name) have one message containing all the members and push it to re-render the server to a minimim rate of around 1-3 server dispatches.

 ## Backend Changes